 The Place for Kratom Tea Bags in Normal Life

-Drinking kratom should be as fun, delicious, functional, and as easy as having a coffee.
-When that happens we’ll know that kratom has finally shed its stigma.
-No one will bat an eye at your for brewing a tea, which is unfortunately not the case for spoon feeding yourself green powder.
+Drinking kratom should be as fun, delicious, functional, and easy as having a cup of coffee.
+When that goal is realized, we’ll know that kratom has finally shed its stigma.
+Unfortunately, normalization is a little bit more difficult when spoon-feeding yourself brownish-green powder.

 Kratom Capsules Convenience

-For example, airports prohibit bringing water through security.
-Unless you want to ask the terminal Starbucks for some boiling water and lemon to add to your travel thermos, you won’t be able to enjoy your kratom until you touch back down.
-But if you pack kratom capsules, you’re able to quickly and conveniently swallow them next to a water fountain.
+US airports prohibit you from taking liquids over 3.4 oz in your carry-on.
+You could ask the terminal Starbucks or flight attendants for some boiling water to add to your travel thermos, but otherwise you won’t be able to enjoy your kratom until you land.

 Considerations When Buying Kratom Capsules